11 Project Mohole

 First Sea Test Mishap: During the initial sea test, a significant mishap occurred when the seven-ton block used for lowering the drill pipes broke loose.
 This incident nearly tore off the 98-foot tower, highlighting the inherent risks and challenges of deep-sea drilling.
 Despite this setback, the crew continued their efforts undeterred.

 Challenging Weather Conditions: The voyages were conducted under less-than-ideal weather conditions, with cloudy, stormy skies, and waves that made the deck heave and pitch.
-John Steinbeck, who documented the voyages, noted,
+John Steinbeck, who documented the expeditions in Life Magazine, noted,

 Despite 20 to 25 knot winds and eight-to-10-foot waves, the CUSS I managed to hold its position perfectly, demonstrating the effectiveness of the newly developed dynamic positioning system.